canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 ## VM time limits

 OpenStack only supports "persistent" VMs, so VMs will remain up until a shutdown call (or a system crash).
 This is actually a preferable solution for the users, if enough resources are available for all users.
 However, for batch processing and a few hundreds VMs might boot up and lifetime management needs to be included.
 Cloud Scheduler already implements the ability to explicitly delete instances once they have timed-out (e.g., automatically issuing ```$ nova delete vmod_instance_name```), so no additional development should be required.

+## VM Pool of IP addresses

+For persistent VM, it is necessary to have at least one floating IP available for one tenant.
+It is possible to work only with the VNC console for basic commands, so the IP does not have to be always available.
+However for heavier development on the OpenStack VM, it would be necessary to have it always available.
+This is a requirement we could do case by case.
+Once connected to an OpenStack cloud through either the VNC console or a floating IP, any VMs booted by the same tenant can be connected.
+Complex network schemes can be designed for the OpenStack tenant with the neutron client.
+Connecting between tenants might be possible or not, but this yet to be explored in the [documentation](http://docs.openstack.org/admin-guide-cloud/content/tenant-provider-networks.html).
+For cloud to cloud communication, one floating IP for each cloud is necessary.
+Between OpenStack clouds, one could discover the pool of IPs used by the tenant using the nova client, e.g. `nova floating-ip-list `.